m4tbat/SwiftMath/README.md

 ##Installation

-SwiftMath can be installed through the dependency manager [Carthage](https://github.com/Carthage/Carthage).
+SwiftMath can be installed with the dependency manager [Carthage](https://github.com/Carthage/Carthage).
 *	Add the following line to your project's Cartfile
 ```
 github "madbat/SwiftMath"